Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Empirical high-redshift metallicity calibrations

 The best-fit calibrations are derived as follows.
 For each line ratio, we fit the individually-detected sources using an orthogonal distance regression (ODR).
 While ODR fitting can include inverse-variance weighting in both variables, we do not weight according to the uncertainties while fitting.
 Strong-line calibrations are known to have large intrinsic scatter due to the variation of physical properties such as ionization parameter at fixed metallicity \citep[e.g.,][]{pil2016}.
 This scatter is typically $0.1-0.3$~dex in line ratio at fixed O/H in local calibration samples, larger than the measurement uncertainty for most of the high-redshift sample.
 As such, any targets with very small error bars should not be more heavily weighted as the intrinsic physical scatter is still large, otherwise the outcome will be biased.
 Preventing this bias is especially important since the uncertainties on $R$ and O/H vary widely across our sample.
 However, the uncertainties should still affect the error on the final best-fit coefficients.
 To achieve this goal while preventing an unrealistic over-weighting of objects with very high S/N, we perturb the data points according to their uncertainties 500 times and fit each of the realizations.
 Among the 500 realizations of best-fit relations, we compute the median $R$ as a function of O/H of the functional fits and then infer the final best-fit coefficients by fitting the functional form to the resulting curve.

 The best-fit calibrations for O3, O2, R23, O32, and Ne3O2 are shown by the black lines in Figure~\ref{fig:cals}, and the best-fit coefficients are reported in Table~\ref{tab:cal}.
 The best-fit relations derived in this way show good agreement with the binned medians.
 In contrast, fitting with inverse-variance weighting failed to match the median trends due to the effect described above.
 The gray shaded regions show the $1\sigma$ confidence interval on the best-fit calibrations, derived from the 500 realizations.
-These calibrations are valid over the range 12+log(O/H$)=7.0-8.4$.
 The typical uncertainty of these calibrations due to measurement uncertainties, parameterized as the uncertainty in $R$ at fixed O/H, is $\approx0.05$~dex.